dockur/umbrel/readme.md

 </div></h1>

-Docker container of [UmbrelOS](https://umbrel.com/), removing the need for dedicated hardware!
+Docker container of [UmbrelOS](https://umbrel.com/), making it possible to run it everywhere instead of needing a dedicated device.

 ## Features ✨

-* No dedicated hardware or virtual machine required!
+* Does not need dedicated hardware or a virtual machine!

 ## Usage  🐳